Thor110/AlienTrilogyRessurected/README.md

   <img src="Images/easteregg-cheats.png" alt="Cheats">
 </div>

-909GFX_TP00 is the name of the texture when extracted by this toolket.
+909GFX_TP00 is the name of the texture when extracted by this toolkit.